 “The Q and A’s were unbelievably helpful.
 Thank you, thank you.
 I feel completely confident that I’ll remain binge free for the rest of my life because, for the first time, I have the tools for ongoing recovery.”

 Now, I also want to share the other side of this, in order to help you make a decision that’s right for you.
-The one negative response I got about the Q&As through a survey was that it felt impersonal to have tracks to listen to instead of a person to talk to.
-That’s a valid concern, and if you are someone who does better talking to someone directly and getting feedback, then private coaching might absolutely be the right fit.
+The one negative response I got about the Q&As was that it felt more impersonal to have tracks to listen to rather than a person to talk to.
+That’s a valid concern if you are someone who does better speaking to someone directly and getting feedback.
+In this case, private coaching would be a better choice.

-I’m sure you already know that private coaching (and even group coaching) can be expensive.
-It is definitely valuable to have a coach to talk to, and I’m not trying to discourage anyone from doing that.
-But if private coaching isn’t feasible for you, or simply doesn’t feel like the right fit right now, I hope my course can be the next best thing…and, for people who are more introverted (like me:-)) and hesitant to talk about their problems with others, it may even be the best thing.
+Private coaching (and even group coaching) can be expensive, but it is definitely valuable to have a coach to talk to, and I would not want to discourage anyone from doing that.
+However, if private coaching isn’t feasible for you, or simply doesn’t feel like the right fit right now, I hope my course can be the next best thing.

 I want everyone to get the help they need regardless of cost, and that especially applies when medical and nutritional interventions are necessary.
 However, for those who are stable physically and who are not suffering from severe and complicating mental health conditions, I hope my course can provide guidance in a refreshing and effective way.